oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/serialization.md

 The usage of these functions can be used inside `save_object` / `load_object` and `save_type_params` / `load_type_params`.
 However using `save_typed_object` inside
-a `save_object` implementation will lead to a verbose format and should at some point be move to `save_type_params`.
+a `save_object` implementation will lead to a verbose format and should at some point be moved to `save_type_params`.
 Their implemention can be found in the `main.jl` file.

 #### `save_object` / `load_object`